JohnBigeon/PinAr_Lidar/README.md

 We have developed this LIDAR as a “popular science project” within the Foton laboratory [http://foton.cnrs.fr].
 This project is an integral part of “Fete de la science” [https://www.fetedelascience.fr/], a Science Festival organized in France every year.
 During these days, the concept is simple, open our academic labs to the public.

 ## Concept
 From a pedagogical perspective, let’s start with a static problem.
 To make a long story short, a LIDAR calculates the distance to an object using time of flight.
-The time-of-flight principle is based on the time difference between the emission of a signal and its return to the sensor, after being reflected by an object, as presented on figure 1.
-Practically speaking, when a laser is emitted from the source, this light will travel through the air until it hits an obstacle which reflects this light.
+The time-of-flight principle is based on the time difference between the emission of a signal and its return to the sensor, after being reflected by an object, as presented below.
+Practically speaking, when a laser light is emitted from the source, this light will travel through the air until it hits an obstacle which reflects this light.
 In this case, the time between the emission and the reception is directly related to the distance.

 ![concept](https://github.com/JohnBigeon/PinAr_Lidar/blob/main/Documentation/time_of_flight_v01.png)

-Now, aim this laser all around you at equally spaced intervals in both the zenithal (theta) and azimuthal ( Phi) directions and you can fully determine the distance of objects around you.
+Now, aim this laser all around you at equally spaced intervals in both the zenithal (theta) and azimuthal (Phi) directions and you can fully determine the distance of objects around you.
 This is how most of LIDAR cartography is done.

 From a practical view, the telemetry information is obtained by a Time-of-Flight Distance Sensor (VL5353LXX-V2) and the positioning in the two angular directions sweeping 360 and 180 degrees respectively is achieved by the two stepper motors of the dome system with microstepping driver (Pololu A4988).